marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   structure value address at the beginning of a function.
 If you need to emit adjusting code, you should do it at this point.

-.. index:: PCC_STATIC_STRUCT_RETURN
+.. macro:: PCC_STATIC_STRUCT_RETURN

-MacroPCC_STATIC_STRUCT_RETURNDefine this macro if the usual system convention on the target machine for returning structures and unions is for the called function to return the address of a static variable containing the value.
+  Define this macro if the usual system convention on the target machine for returning structures and unions is for the called function to return the address of a static variable containing the value.

   Do not define this if the usual system convention is for the caller to pass an address to the subroutine.

   This macro has effect in :option:`-fpcc-struct-return` mode, but it does nothing when you use :option:`-freg-struct-return` mode.

-.. function:: fixed_size_mode TARGET_GET_RAW_RESULT_MODE(int regno)
+.. function:: fixed_size_mode TARGET_GET_RAW_RESULT_MODE (int regno)

   This target hook returns the mode to be used when accessing raw return registers in ``__builtin_return``.
 Define this macro if the value in :samp:`{reg_raw_mode}` is not correct.

-.. function:: fixed_size_mode TARGET_GET_RAW_ARG_MODE(int regno)
+.. function:: fixed_size_mode TARGET_GET_RAW_ARG_MODE (int regno)

   This target hook returns the mode to be used when accessing raw argument registers in ``__builtin_apply_args``.
 Define this macro if the value in :samp:`{reg_raw_mode}` is not correct.

-.. function:: bool TARGET_EMPTY_RECORD_P(const_tree type)
+.. function:: bool TARGET_EMPTY_RECORD_P (const_tree type)

   This target hook returns true if the type is an empty record.
 The default is to return ``false``.

-.. function:: void TARGET_WARN_PARAMETER_PASSING_ABI(cumulative_args_t ca,tree type)
+.. function:: void TARGET_WARN_PARAMETER_PASSING_ABI (cumulative_args_t ca, tree type)

   This target hook warns about the change in empty class parameter passing ABI.